Site info

 For some years, Spotify was the main place for these things.
 There's still an account; neatly updated.
 And most pages on this site contain subtle links to matching Spotify playlists.
 But it's got an increasingly dark side, a lot of songs are missing, and its future is uncertain.
 Sadly, alternatives like Deezer are technically worse.

-Anyway: this site ended up being the main place where titles are shared.
-If you're on another service like Tidal, Qobuz, or Deezer, you can (using a bit of help from Soundiiz, ChatGPT, and Excel ) turn them into CSV files, and import the lists into your favourite streaming service - if they spark your interest.
+Anyway: this site ended up being the main place where titles are shared, while Spotify is second.
+If you're on another service like Tidal, Qobuz, or Deezer, you can (using a bit of help from Soundiiz, ChatGPT, and Excel) turn them into CSV files, and import the lists into your favourite streaming service - if they spark your interest.

-Anyway: this site ended up being the main place where titles are shared.
-If you're on another service like Tidal, Qobuz, or Deezer, you can (using a bit of help from Soundiiz, ChatGPT, and Excel ) turn them into CSV files, and import the lists into your favourite streaming service - if they spark your interest.
+Anyway: this site ended up being the main place where titles are shared, while Spotify is second.
+If you're on another service like Tidal, Qobuz, or Deezer, you can (using a bit of help from Soundiiz, ChatGPT, and Excel) turn them into CSV files, and import the lists into your favourite streaming service - if they spark your interest.

 ··· LYRICS, ALBUMS